Charles

 Interests

-Charles plays for his tennis club’s first team.
-He also enjoys indoor climbing and would love, at some point in the future, to have the time to play golf again.
+Charles plays team tennis for his tennis club and enjoys indoor climbing.
+Charles would love, at some point in the future, to have the time to play golf again.
 Charles reads voraciously, especially Russian literature and history.